vaibhavayasya/heroku-terraform-test/README.md

 ```
 terraform init
 ```

+- the following command will ask to write a yes
+- before typing yes validate the logs as to what all is terraform going to provision
 ```
 terraform apply
 ```
-- this command will ask to write a yes
-- before typing yes validate the logs as to what all is terraform going to provision